zszabo-rh/lightspeed-stack/docs/getting_started.md

 1. Llama Stack framework with open port 8321 (can be easily changed if needed)
 1. Image with LCS with open port 8080 mapped to local port 8080 (can be easily changed if needed)

-[!NOTE]
+> [!NOTE]
-Please note that LCS service will be run in a container.
+> Please note that LCS service will be run in a container.
 Llama Stack itself can be run in a container, in separate local process, or on external machine.
 It is just needed to know the URL (including TCP port) to connect to Llama Stack.

-[!NOTE]
+> [!INFO]
-If Llama Stack is started from a container or is running on separate machine, you can skip next parts - it is expected that everything is setup accordingly.
+> If Llama Stack is started from a container or is running on separate machine, you can skip next parts - it is expected that everything is setup accordingly.